CeedElemRestriction

 int CeedElemRestrictionGetNumPoints(CeedElemRestriction rstr, CeedInt *num_points)

-Get the number of points in the l-vector for a points CeedElemRestriction.
+Get the number of points in the offsets array for a points

 - Parameters:

-num_points – [out] The number of points in the l-vector
+CeedElemRestrictionnum_points – [out] The number of points in the offsets array

 - Returns: